Clients & Policies

 Note

 Host matching is case-insensitive.
-Wildcards can only appear as entire labels: *.example.com is valid, a*b.com is not.
+Wildcards can only appear as entire labels: *.example.com and **.example.com are valid, a*b.com is not. * matches a single label and ** matches one or more labels.

 Port